commercetools/commercetools-docs-kit/packages/gatsby-transformer-code-examples/README.md

 ## Usage

-As a prerequisite configure a source plugin, e.g. `gatsby-source-filesystem` to point the directory of the code examples, for example `src/code-examples`.
+As a prerequisite configure a source plugin, for example, `gatsby-source-filesystem` to point the directory of the code examples, for example `src/code-examples`.
 Other source plugins can be used, too.

 Example `gatsby-config.js` content: